mbialoru/arch-install/docs/july_2021_install_guide.md

-# Features
+# Summary
-EFI, BTRFS, LUKS, Swap partition + ZRAM, Pipeline, Wayland.
+EFI, BTRFS, LUKS, Swap partition + ZRAM, Pipewire, Wayland.

 # Warning
 Before proceeding, read the whole thing just to be sure that you caught any problems that might prop-up durring instalation